JuliaLang/julia/doc/manual/types.rst

 composites or not.
 In less pure object oriented languages, including C++ and Java, some values, such as integers and floating-point values, are not objects, while instances of user-defined composite types are true objects with associated methods.
-In Julia, all values are objects, as in Python and Ruby, but functions are not bundled with the objects they operate on.
+In Julia, all values are objects, but functions are not bundled with the objects they operate on.
 This is necessary since Julia chooses which method of a function to use by multiple dispatch, meaning that the types of *all* of a function's arguments are considered when selecting a method, rather than just the first one (see :ref:`man-methods` for more information on methods and dispatch).
 Thus, it would be inappropriate for functions to "belong" to only their first argument.
-Organizing methods by association with function objects rather than simply having named bags of methods "inside" each object ends up being a highly beneficial aspect of the language design.
+Organizing methods into function objects rather than having named bags of methods "inside" each object ends up being a highly beneficial aspect of the language design.